SchoolOfCode/bc17-w6d2-testing-strategies-v2-Lambric42/Equivalence_Partitioning.md

 | Input Field | Valid Equivalence Classes | Invalid Equivalence Classes |
 |-------------|---------------------------|----------------------------|
 | Password    |                           |                            |
+                b/w 8-20 char incl, 1 or more upper, lower letters and digit.     invalid is longer or shorter than 20 / 80 chars. and is missingany of lower, upper or digits
 ### Task 4: Discuss and Share
 1. Discuss your findings with your group.
 2. Be prepared to share your approach and results with the class.